 Area Captured by Large Field of View Cone Beam

-Large FOV cone beam is frequently used by orthodontists, oral surgeons, and oral radiologists.
+Large FOV cone beam is frequently used by orthodontists, sleep specialists, oral surgeons, and oral radiologists.
 Large FOV systems are typically recommended for specific cases with skeletal anomaly/asymmetry and where orthodontic/orthognathic surgery and other craniofacial surgeries or applications are required.

-A large FOV scan can cover an area from 11 to 24 cm in height and most of the craniofacial skeleton.
+A large FOV scan can cover an area from 11 to 24 cm in height and most of the craniofacial region.
 For comprehensive surgical planning and some orthodontics, a scan that extends from the inferior border of the mandible to the supraorbital ridges or vertex of the skull is required.
 Most large FOV cone beam systems can be collimated, or adjusted, to scan just the area of interest.
 Every patient is different, but it’s important to use the smallest possible FOV to minimize radiation exposure per the ALARA Principle.

-Most large FOV units will deliver extracted 3D panoramic renderings and dedicated 2D pano X-rays.
+Most large FOV units will deliver extracted 3D panoramic renderings and/or dedicated 2D pano X-rays.
 However, some large FOV units do not include dedicated 2D panoramic imaging at all.
 Be sure to discuss all your imaging needs with your Renew Digital Sales Representative to make sure they help you select the best fit for your practice.